Vermont Division for Historic Preservation (VDHP)

 - Provide for adequate public participation in the local historic preservation program; and

 - Satisfactorily perform the responsibilities delegated to it by the Vermont Division for Historic Preservation.

 Current CLG Communities are listed here:

-Priority I CLG grants are awarded at a 60% federal/40% local match ratio, and Priority II CLG grants are awarded at a 50% federal/50% local match ratio.
+Certified communities are eligible to apply for a matching grant for preservation projects.
+Priority I CLG grants are awarded at a 60% federal / 40% local match ratio, and Priority II CLG grants are awarded at a 50% federal / 50% local match ratio.
+Matching share” refers to the applicant's contribution toward the total cost of the project.
 The matching share can be cash, donated or in-kind services, or a combination of the three.